Utility: A Comprehensive Definition for Global Investors

 Step 1: Define Your Trading Goals

-Before you can evaluate utility, you need to clearly define your trading goals.
-Are you looking for short-term gains, long-term investments, or a mix of both?
-Write down your objectives and ensure they are SMART (Specific, Measurable, Achievable, Relevant, Time-bound).
+Clearly define your trading goals—whether you seek short-term gains, long-term investments, or a mix of both.
+Ensure they are SMART (Specific, Measurable, Achievable, Relevant, Time-bound).

 Step 2: Evaluate Your Risk Tolerance